open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

 ### Risks and Mitigation

+1. Additional complexity in policy binding computation.
+This proposal adds complexity to the computation of bound policies.
+The policy logic needs to account for this computation.
-1. Additional complexity in policy remediation.
-This proposal adds a 3rd state to policies ("controlled") which users would need to be aware of when investigating why clusters aren't in compliance.
-This risk is mitigated by the new state being "opt-in" and immediately visible in the Policy object remediationAction field.
+1. When debugging the state of their system users will need to be aware of the remediationActionOverride.
+This is mitigated by the opt-in default state of this option.
+This risk can be further mitigated by additional information in the binding status of the policy

 ## Design Details

 ### Open Questions [optional]

-1. The mechanism of enabling a enforcement of the policy to a cluster involves directly manipulating the child policy.
-The child policy is, however, a direct copy of the parent policy.
-Manipulating the child brings it out of sync with the parent.
-The controller would need to be aware of this and not overwrite the annotation when:
+1. When a policy is set to enforce mode the child policy is slightly out of sync with the parent policy due to the updated remediationAction.
+The controller needs to be aware of this discrepancy and not overwrite the remediationAction when:
   1. Syncing future changes to the parent policy
   1. Periodic audits or triggered watches (due to the change)